hashicorp/design-system/website/docs/components/form/super-select/partials/guidelines/guidelines.md

 ### AfterOptions

 AfterOptions allows for either an HDS standardized footer or custom content to be displayed after the options list.
-The footer has additional functionality in the Multiple variant than the Single.
+The footer has additional functionality in the Multiple variant compared to the Single.

 #### Footer